danieledapo/danieledapo.github.io/content/post/ascii-diagrams.md

 The remaining edges are sorted by the logical distance between the blocks and then placed in the best way.
-The reason the edges are processed according to their "logical" lenght is that short edges are easier to get right, but more importantly we don't want to get them too wrong because shorter edges should be visually simpler than longer ones to make the overall diagram easier to read.
+The reason the edges are processed according to their "logical" length is that short edges are easier to get right, but more importantly we don't want to get them too wrong because shorter edges should be visually simpler than longer ones to make the overall diagram easier to read.

 ## Conclusions